PJK/libcbor/doc/doxy_frontpage.md

-This is the development reference of [libcbor](http://libcbor.org/).
-If you are looking for the user documentation, you should probably head to the [homepage](http://libcbor.org/).
+This is the development reference of [libcbor](https://github.com/PJK/libcbor).
+Looking for the [user documentation](https://libcbor.readthedocs.io/)?

 # Where to start